auth0/auth0-checkmate/README.md

 ## ✅ You're All Set

-With your Auth0 application configured and the CLI installed, you’re ready to run **Auth0 Checkmate** and ensure your tenant setup is secure and complete.
+With your Auth0 application configured and the CLI installed, you’re ready to run **CheckMate for Auth0** and ensure your tenant setup is secure and complete.